 The 1994 constitution had guaranteed "the right to a healthy and balanced environment fit for human development".
 In 2008 in a case brought by a group of local residents, the Supreme Court under Chief Justice Lorenzetti decided to give effect to that right.
 It ordered the various government agencies, federal and local, to develop a coordinated plan under court supervision to clean up the river and the surroundings.56 To assist this task the court involved a variety of different agencies, including the Ombudsman, NGOs and the National Audit Office.
-In practical terms it led to the approval in 2011 of an Integral Environmental Clean-up Plan with a 15-year, \$1.8b programme for improving the river, the local industries, and the conditions of the residents of the 13 slums along its banks.57 The court also accepted the need for continuing supervision, with annual public hearings in the court for officials to report on progress.58 web of political and economic interests".
+In practical terms it led to the approval in 2011 of an Integral Environmental Clean-up Plan with a 15-year, \$1.8b programme for improving the river, the local industries, and the conditions of the residents of the 13 slums along its banks.57 The court also accepted the need for continuing supervision, with annual public hearings in the court for officials to report on progress.58

+According to the environmental journal TierrAmérica,59 work is now well under way supported by an \$840m fund from the World Bank.
+Problems remain resulting from "two centuries of neglect and a complex web of political and economic interests".
 But much has been done.
 The wide towpaths along the river have been reopened and paved to provide access to and control over the river.
 Of the 15,000 factories registered in the river basin, nearly 500 have been converted to stop pollution, and another 1,300-including the biggest polluters-are in the process of conversion.
-1.5 million people have been linked to the water supply network, health assessments are being carried out in high-risk areas, and 14 health centres are under construction.
-A start has been made on the "grim cemetery of ships", with the removal from the river of some 60 sunken hulks.
-And the mist over the Riachuela has at last begun to dissipate.
+1.5 million people have been linked to the water supply network, health assessments are In 2014 the Obama administration launched new EPA rules to limit emissions of carbon-gases from power plants by 30% by 2030.